GoogleCloudPlatform/professional-services/examples/spanner-interleave-subquery/README.md

 3. Run benchmark with subqueries for interleaved tables.

 You might need to run `--pattern=1` prior to running the benchmark for `--pattern=2` or `--pattern=3` to insert sample data.

+Note that this benchmark runs forever unless you stop the process by Ctr+C (SIGINT).